godotengine/godot-docs/classes/class_webrtcpeerconnection.rst

         "protocol": "my-custom-protocol", # A custom sub-protocol string for this channel.
     }

-NOTE: You must keep a reference to channels created this way, or it will be closed.
+**Note:** You must keep a reference to channels created this way, or it will be closed.

 .. _class_WebRTCPeerConnection_method_create_offer: